nim-lang/fusion/src/fusion/matching.rst

 Variable binding
 ================

-Match can be bound to new varaible.
+Match can be bound to new variable.
 All variable declarations happen via ``@varname`` syntax.

 - To bind element to variable without any additional checks do: ``(fld: @varname)``